Shadow Madness: Development

 To help present the storyline, the design team chose to develop Shadow Madness on the PlayStation because of the platform's ability to display non-interactive FMV cutscenes.
 Once the project started, the art team was formed to work on its FMVs and more than 800 stationary backgrounds.
 This team was led by art director Annabella Serra, who previously worked at Industrial Light & Magic and helped create the CGI visual effects in the film Terminator 2: Judgment Day.
 Artists for the game were made up of professional animators, clay modelers, and military cartographers.
 A separate engineering team was formed to implement the art into the game's 3D engine via a toolset.
-Pre-rendered content was bulit on Silicon Graphics workstations running the PowerAnimator (Alias) 3D graphics suite and RenderMan.
+Pre-rendered content was built on Silicon Graphics workstations running the PowerAnimator (Alias) 3D graphics suite and RenderMan.
 Real-time 3D characters and static backgrounds were achieved using 3D Studio Max software in conjunction with the NURBS tool in PowerAnimator.
 For interactive portions of the game, two different graphical formats were used due to the team's financial budget and the PlayStation's limited RAM storage space.
 In "weeble mode" players navigate 2D backgrounds containing low-resolution 3D models.
 To give these backgrounds a cinematic feel, the team employed various filmmaking skills such as camera control, field-of-view manipulation, and the use of overlays for parallax effects.
 In "battle mode" high-resolution models exist in fully-rendered 3D environments shown with a moving camera.
 A large amount of the project's expense came from adjusting 3D character animation and geometry.
 Characters and objects were detailed with texture mapping and vertex coloring.
 The team took advantage of the PlayStation's unconventional .HMD format, which would allow for real-time interpolation between key frames for smooth animation and low memory use.
 The game's first-person perspective minigames were developed by members of Lobotomy Software, another Seattle-based studio whose previous work entailed porting PC first-person shooters to consoles and developing the Playmates Interactive original shooter PowerSlave.
 After being renamed Lobotomy Studios, senior staff members were integrated into Crave in 1998.